 Under California law, drivers need to purchase the following coverage:

-- $15,000 for injury or death of a person.
+- $15,000 for injury or death of a person

-- $30,000 for injury or death of more than one person.
+- $30,000 for injury or death of more than one person

-- $5,000 for damage to property.
+- $5,000 for property damage

 Another important note to remember: California uses a pure comparative negligence system for car accidents.
-This means that the financial responsibility of the parties involved is based on the degree to which they're at fault.
+This system means that the parties' financial responsibility is based on the degree to which they're at fault.
 So, two or more drivers can share liability.
-There are cases where the accident is the result of both parties engaging in unsafe behaviors on the road.
-You can also share fault if the accident involved a pedestrian or a bicyclist.

-Your level of responsibility will determine the amount of compensation you can receive.
 For instance, if the claims adjuster determines that you're 30% at fault for the accident, you could get compensation for up to 70% of the damages.
-With this model, all parties involved can claim compensation regardless of their liability percentage.
-In other words, a party that is 99% responsible for the accident can still claim compensation for 1% of the damages or medical bills.
+This model allows all parties to claim compensation regardless of their liability percentage.
+In other words, a party 99% responsible for the accident can still claim compensation for 1% of the damages or medical bills.

 Get Help From a Glendale Car Accident Lawyer